You are currently viewing De Quervain’s Tenosynovitis Care in Malaysia

 Non-Invasive Strategies for Thumb and Wrist Function

-Unlike invasive methods such as injections, non-invasive care techniques focus on supporting tissue function and movement efficiency.
+Unlike invasive methods such as injections, non-invasive care techniques focus on improving tissue function and movement efficiency.
 These methods encourage natural joint mobility and assist in reducing postural strain.

 Structured approaches may include:

-- Therapeutic modalities designed to encourage joint stability.
+• Therapeutic modalities are designed to encourage joint stability.

 Targeted Exercises for Thumb and Wrist Function: